Rolodophone/nea/report/report.md

 }
 ```

 First, I create my entities and add them to the engine.
+This occurs in GameScreen.show.
 For each entity I initialise the components that the entity will have.
 For example, the ground entity has a TransformComponent and a GraphicsComponent.
 I set the size of the TransformComponent to the dimensions of the ground sprite, and I set the position to the origin.
 Then I set the texture of the GraphicsComponent to the ground sprite.

 ```kotlin
 override fun update(deltaTime: Float) {